The Christ Foundation - Funder Overview

 -

-Focus on Children and Vulnerable Populations: While the foundation supports various causes, its history and emphasis on "the least of these" suggests strongest alignment with organizations serving children, youth, and those "unable to help themselves."
+Focus on Children and Vulnerable Populations: While the foundation supports various causes, its history and emphasis on "the least of these" suggests strongest alignment with organisations serving children, youth, and those "unable to help themselves."

 -

-Emphasize Long-term Sustainability: The foundation wants to see that projects will have lasting impact and can be "independently sustained long term."
+Emphasise Long-term Sustainability: The foundation wants to see that projects will have lasting impact and can be "independently sustained long term."
 Show your sustainability plan beyond their funding.

 -